pyfsi/coconut/tests/tests.md

 ## Running unit tests

 ### Running unit tests
-The unit tests in CoCoNuT uses the standard unit test module available in Python.
+The unit tests in CoCoNuT uses the unittest module available in Python.
 To run the default collection of tests which evaluates in a matter of seconds, navigate to the _`coconut/tests/`_ directory and type following command in the terminal:
 ````
 python run_test.py
 ````
 This command will run all tests excluding the solver wrapper tests that are not pure Python.
-These tests are excluded because they take each take several minutes to complete.
+These tests are excluded because they each take several minutes to complete.
 The above command is equivalent to
 ````
 python run_test.py -fast